 Here is a more unique product that does an awesome job of hiding your cables:

-These products are abundant, however, they aren’t very commonly promoted comparing to other automation products.
+These products are abundant.
+However, they aren’t very commonly promoted compared to other automation products.

-An automatic door opener can offer increasingly useful features and I’m hoping they will become more popular.
+An automatic door opener can offer increasingly useful features, and I hope they will become more popular.
 Hopefully eventually resulting in improved pricing for everyone.

-I don’t know about you, but I wouldn’t mind all of them in my home to be automated.
+I don’t know about you, but I wouldn’t mind if all of them in my home is automated.

-I’m sure these products could also present more options when it comes to security in our homes.
+I’m sure these products could also present more options regarding security in our homes.